 - Environmental Engineer

-According to the BLS, employment of nutritionists is projected to grow 8% between 2019 and 2029, which is far faster than average for all occupations.
+According to the BLS, the employment of nutritionists is projected to grow 7% between 2021 and 2031, which is far faster than average for all occupations.
 This is largely thanks to the promotion of good nutrition as it relates to health and wellness.
 Also, obesity is now a global epidemic.
-Currently the Centers for Disease Control estimates that nearly one-third of American adults are obese.
+Currently, the Centers for Disease Control estimates that nearly one-third of American adults are obese.
 These statistics have caused an increased demand for nutritionists who can help patients lose and maintain a healthy weight.

 These three disciplines at one time were studied independently, but more colleges and universities have packaged these interrelated physical sciences together under a single canopy of geosciences.